argoproj/argo-rollouts/docs/plugins.md

       location: "file:///tmp/argo-rollouts/traffic-plugin"
 ```

-As you can see there is a field called `plugin:` under both `metrics` or `trafficrouters` this is the first place where your
+As you can see there is a field called `name:` under both `metrics` or `trafficrouters` this is the first place where your
 end users will need to configure the name of the plugin.
 The second location is either in the rollout object or the analysis
 template which you can see the examples below.